Site Manager vs Registered Builder: Which is Right For Me?

 Registered builder vs unregistered builder

 Building professionals in Australia must be registered to work without significant restrictions.
-Whilst working as an unregistered builder is technically possible, it limits and restricts your working capabilities greatly.
+While working as an unregistered builder is technically possible, it limits and restricts your working capabilities greatly.
 Unregistered builders are only allowed to work on domestic projects under a value of $5,000, including labour and materials.
 Breaking these restrictions can result in prosecution.

 How to become a registered builder